-The directors do not foresee any material changes in the likely developments in the operations or the expected results of those operations in future financial years.
+Directors do not foresee any material changes in the likely developments in the operations or the expected results of those operations in future financial years.

-The directors consider that the disclosure of additional information in respect of likely developments in the operations or the expected results of those operations may unreasonably prejudice the Company.
+Directors consider that the disclosure of additional information in respect of likely developments in the operations or the expected results of those operations may unreasonably prejudice the Company.
 Accordingly, this information has not been disclosed in this report.